amroabua/CSC325/Docs/Report.md

 ## CI/CD Tools: GitHub Actions

 GitHub Actions is selected as the CI/CD tool for this project due to its seamless integration with GitHub repositories and its powerful workflow customization capabilities.
 GitHub Actions are configured to trigger on specific events, such as code pushes or pull requests, and execute predefined workflows for building, testing, and deploying the Flutter web application.

+Build phase: Cloning the repository, verifying dependencies, running tests, and compiling the code.
+Deployment phase: Deploying to GitHub Pages for hosting.

 ## Build Phase
 The build phase automates compiling the Flutter web application code, verifying dependencies, and executing tests to ensure code integrity and functionality.